Sunrise Park Resort: Winter

 The ski season at Sunrise Park Resort usually runs from Thanksgiving through the end of March.
 During the winter, the resort's three mountains offer alpine skiing.
 Night skiing is offered around Christmas and on holiday weekends in January and February.
-There is also a snowboard terrain park, separate cross-country skiing area, and a snow tubing hill.
+There is also a snowboard terrain park, separate cross-country skiing area, ski biking, and a snow tubing hill.